 Where do milk kefir grains come from?

-Milk kefir grains originate in the Caucasus Mountain which are located on the isthmus between the Black and Caspian Seas and co-located in the countries of Georgia, Azerbaijan and Russia.
+Milk kefir grains originate in the Caucasus Mountains which are located on the isthmus between the Black and Caspian Seas and co-located in the countries of Georgia, Azerbaijan and Russia.
 They are purported to have been a gift from the Prophet Mohammed to the Orthodox believers and the culturing methods were kept a secret for hundreds of years.
 Originally fermented in bags made from animal stomachs, they hung near the door and passerbys would give it a tap to stir the mixture and for good luck.
 Kefir grains were so highly prized that they were handed down as part of a woman’s dowry to ensure the health and vitality of the family.

 What are some other names for milk kefir?